wilsonj806/urban-choreo-ec/README.md

 ```

 Change your working directory to the folder of the newly cloned repo and run ```npm install``` in your command line interface.

+### Running Storybook

+To run Storybook on the repo, after you clone the repo and install the dependencies, run ```npm run sb```.

+Components are listed in the right side bar and lower level components are nested in the corresponding list item.